stellar/sorobanathon/README.md

 -   Choose the category that best fits your post

--   If you want to add a new category, let us know on the[Stellar Dev Discord](https://discord.gg/UxsRyqpyBn) in the #soroban channel.
+-   If you want to add a new category, let us know on the [Stellar Dev Discord](https://discord.gg/UxsRyqpyBn) in the #soroban channel.

 -   Github Discussions requires you to search for similar discussion before creating a new thread.
 It's a good idea!
 That way, you can see submissions that have already been turned in.
 Don't copy from any, but feel free to create something similar.
 Use your brain!